qrti/filaSenseBall/README.md

 runout

 ### Assembly
 The three housing parts are printed flat sides down with support enabled at about 20 % fill rate.
-The parts are now glued together with hard plastic glue or superglue and the seams welded with a soldering iron (at about 200 °C for PLA).
+After printing the housing halves are glued together with hard plastic glue or superglue and the seams welded with a soldering iron (at about 200 °C for PLA).
 The fork light barrier is cut in half and plugged into the housing bottom.
 A suitable piece of perforated or drilled PCB is soldered to the light barrier leads.
-The PCB might be screwed to the little holes on the housing bottom.
-Electronic components and printer connector are now soldered on the PCB.
+The PCB can be screwed to the little holes on the housing bottom.
+The little holes may need careful re-drilling according to the used screws.
+Electronic components, LED and printer connector are now soldered on the PCB.
+An 8 mm steel ball is put into the housing, the printed cap snap-closes it.

 ### Files
 [-> 3d print](stl)